zkochan/zkochan.github.io/_posts/2015-06-24-vanilla-ab-testing-with-abo.md

 Have you noticed that the file URL is the same as the one you already added to the page?
 You can enter different modes by running the foso server in different directories of your A/B testing project.
 If you run `foso serve` in the root directory, you can test the overall traffic allocation, experiment assignment, execution, etc. But if you run `foso serve` inside an experiment's folder, you'll enter to that experiment's demo mode.

-The great thing about Foso is that it automatically adds a livereload link to the page, so when you update your experiment, the page will automatically reload.
+The great thing about foso is that it automatically adds a livereload link to the page, so when you update your experiment, the page will automatically reload.

 Abo gives you complete freedom to implement your experiments the way you want.
 If you'd like to see some examples and best practices, check out the [TodoMVC A/B][todo-ab] testing project.